UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-branch-merge.md

 * When to merge
 * Dealing with merge conflicts (when changes overwrite each other)
 * Some common branching and merging patterns
+* How git stops you from overwriting your changes

 ## Guides